 Commonly used between 1% and 10% in final formulations.

-Hyaluronic acid is water soluble and thus cannot be directly mixed with water.
-It can, however be added to creams and lotions as part of the normal production process.
+Hyaluronic acid is water soluble and thus cannot be directly mixed with oil.
+It can be added to creams and lotions as part of the normal production process.
 When used in Creams and Lotions, it should be added to the cool down stage of the production.

 Heating to 90c for 45 minutes can lead to the molecular weight decrease of up to 20%, so heat should always be avoided as much as possible during processing.